snphillips/job-crawler/README.md

 # python-job-crawler

 Looking for work stinks.
 Scouring websites for job postings is time-consuming and repetitive.
-This Python-based web crawler is designed to visit a list of online career pages that I've specified and search for specific keywords, in my case, for front-end related jobs.
+This Python-based web crawler is designed to visit a list of specified online career pages that and search for specific keywords, in my case, for front-end related jobs.

 This web crawler was developed with ChatGPT, with prompts and guidance provided by me.